ndench/ndench.github.io/_posts/2018-10-06-csp-can-see-purpose.md

 from your site, but it's a good idea to set it to `'none'` and explicitly list each directive your site requires.

+A CSP can be easy to mess up.
+If you make it too strict your application won't work because it can't load it's required assets.
+If you make it too lax, it becomes useless and you might as well not have it.
+For some great examples check out [Useless CSP](https://uselesscsp.com/) for a list of fairly high profile sites that did not implement their CSP correctly.

 ### CSP report-only